-Bonus: Download this free eBook outlining Quick UX Fixes that Take 5 Minutes or Less to quickly improve your user experience.
+Bonus: Download my free eBook outlining Quick UX Fixes that Take 5 Minutes or Less to quickly improve your user experience today.

 Here is a list of 10 of the most common UX mistakes and their fixes for you to keep an eye out for.

 1. Focusing on “Impressive Design” over “Usable Architecture”

 It’s easy to understand how this happens.
 You want your app or product to make a big splash.
 You want to create a buzz.

 People shouting in the streets about how incredible your new app looks.
 The front page of TechCrunch raves over the details of your splash page and the beauty of your forms.

 You want people to be wowed.
 So you convince the best visual designer you can find to join you and task him in creating a beautiful interface design.